 Mold Preparation: The coated pattern is placed in a flask, surrounded by unbonded dry sand, and compacted via vibration to ensure stability.

 Pouring: Molten metal (e.g., carbon steel, alloy steel, or aluminum) is poured into the flask, vaporizing the foam and filling the cavity to form the casting.
+The performance of the foam for lost foam casting directly affects gas generation and surface quality during this stage.

 Cooling and Cleaning: After cooling, the casting is removed, cleaned, and undergoes finishing processes like shot blasting or CNC machining.

-Balasen employs advanced equipment to streamline this process, ensuring precision for agricultural machinery casting and other applications.
+Balasen employs advanced equipment to streamline this lost foam process, ensuring precision for agricultural machinery casting and other applications.
 The dry sand used is recyclable, making the process environmentally friendly compared to traditional sand casting.

 Lost foam casting offers several benefits, making it a preferred choice for manufacturers like Balasen in China: